gizm00/pycon2016/README.md

 3. Open the test_notebook in the Jupyter tree and run the notebook.
 The resulting plot should be a map of Oregon, hover over points to see campground name and telephone (where available).
 You can check the notebook outputs against notebooks/test_notebook_output.pdf

+## Installing locally

+1. For a list of required pip packages see 'pycon2016/docker/requirements.txt'

+2. In addition to the above packages you will need

+	firefox (we will be using the firefox driver for Selenium)
+	python 3.4.3
+	jupyter 4.2.0
+	mysql-connector-python

+3. To forgo using the pycon2016_lamp container you will need to have a local LAMP stack

+	Refer to the pycon2016_lamp repo: `https://github.com/gizm00/pycon2016_lamp`

+	mysql: setup users and database using the mysql_setup.sql

+	apache: copy the contents of webfiles/ to your apache directory

+4. Get the course materials : `git clone https://github.com/gizm00/pycon2016.git` and run the test_notebook as above